SharedSignals June 2024

 9.3.1.
 Organizational Data

-If a user has previously agreed with a Transmitter that they agree to release certain data to third-parties, then the Transmitter MAY send such data in SSF events without additional consent of the user.
+If a user has previously agreed with a Transmitter that they allow the release of certain data to third-parties, then the Transmitter MAY send such data in SSF events without additional consent of the user.
 Such data MAY include organizational data about the Subject Principal that was generated by the Transmitter.

 9.3.2.
 Consentable Data